dennislee22/dennislee22.github.io/docs/cdppvc/addecs.md

     ![](../../assets/images/ecs/expandecs23.png)

 24. Create a new environment in the [CDP Data Services Management Console]({{ site.baseurl }}{% link docs/cdppvc/dsconsole.md %}).

-25. Note that the longhorn dashboard shows some space has been provisioned in this newly added node as shown below.
+After successful creation of the environment, the system might choose this new node to provision the storage.
+If so, the longhorn dashboard will show that some space has been provisioned in this newly added node.

     ![](../../assets/images/ecs/expandecs24.png)